 Why Do Cats Purr and Knead?

 Kneading behavior is a habit carried over from a cat’s earliest years.
-When cats are mere kittens, they knead at their mother’s nipples to release milk.
+When cats are kittens, they knead at their mother’s nipples to release milk.

 The only time that kneading becomes a concern is when the behavior becomes obsessive.
 Cats that were separated from their mothers before being weaned can become reliant on kneading.